linehanMatt/tmp-content/products/connectors/snowflake-native-app.md

 ---
-title: Narrative Snowflake Native App Install Guide
+title: Video Guide to Querying and Delivering Data from Snowflake Data Plane
-description: How-to guide for Snowflake Administrators to install and configure the Narrative Data Collaboration Snowflake Native App.
+description: How-to video showing how easy it is to query and interact with your data in the Snowflake data plane.
-youtubeId: 4b0bf64a148529c21be5cee671d3d06b
+youtubeId: cf47ad5602ac1d9199d7f0e9865910fa
 ---

 ::item-grid